talJoffeExelate/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3a_committer.md

 **Issues**

-* What if there are some non-.pending files in the task directory?
+* What if there are some non-`.pending` files in the task directory?
 * What if the multipart commit fails?

 ### Aborting a task